 First of all some stats.

 CSO Insights, a venerable B2B sales research firm, surveys thousands of companies every year on the results they are achieving in their B2B sales and marketing efforts.

-In CSO Insights 2018-2019 sales performance study less than half (47.3%) of forecasted business ends up being closed.
+In a CSO Insights recent sales performance study, less than half (47.3%) of forecasted business ends up being closed.
 A third (32.0%) is lost and 20.7% ends up being indefinitely stalled, leading to poor forecasting and many missed opportunities.

 So what is causing this lack of accuracy in forecasted deals?
 What barriers need to come down?

 Strong account planning and the ability to drive customer loyalty, a common customer experience objective!